 The name of a file that contains an assembly where the type named typeName is sought.

 - Type: System.Byte()

 The hash algorithm used for hashing files and generating the strong name.

 A handle that must be unwrapped to access the newly created instance.

-typeName or assemblyName is a null reference (Nothing in Visual Basic).
+typeName or assemblyName is Nothing.

 assemblyName is the empty string ("").

 An assembly or module was loaded twice with two different evidences, or the assembly name is longer than MAX_PATH characters.

 assemblyName is not found, or the module you are trying to load does not specify a file name extension.

 assemblyName is found but cannot be loaded.